How To Enrol

 You will also require kits for some of the practical units in the programs but as we endeavour to source the best possible prices for our learners, they may frequently change so it best to ask the college for the current prices.

 Contact LarShar College to find out the cost of the program you are interested in or click on the buttons in the relevant program pages.

 Paying for your Program

 LarShar College of Beaute & Hair offers its learners different ways to pay for their programs.

 We have a interest free payment plan which is direct debited from your nominated account.
 Pay as you go, meaning you pay for the unit when enrolling.
-You can also be invoiced and pay via direct debit from your account or Bpay, if pay by these methods you will not receive any learning material until funds are cleared.
+You can also be invoiced and pay via direct debit from your account or Bpay, if paying by these methods you will not receive any learning material until funds are cleared.

 What may effect the price of your program